Skip to content

 Endometriosis and SIBO: The Overlap Most Doctors Miss

-Research suggests that up to 90% of people with endometriosis experience gastrointestinal symptoms like bloating, constipation, and nausea, and in one 2025 case-control study, nearly 92% of endometriosis patients tested positive for small intestinal bacterial overgrowth (SIBO) or intestinal methanogen overgrowth (IMO), compared with 83% of matched controls.12 The connection isn’t coincidental.
+Observational studies suggest that a large majority of people with endometriosis experience gastrointestinal symptoms like bloating, constipation, and nausea, and in one 2025 case-control study conducted in a French GI breath-testing cohort, nearly 92% of endometriosis patients tested positive for small intestinal bacterial overgrowth (SIBO) or intestinal methanogen overgrowth (IMO), compared with 83% of matched controls.
+The connection isn’t coincidental.
 Endometriosis is associated with inflammation, disrupted gut motility, and hormonal shifts that can create the environment for bacterial overgrowth in the small intestine — a framework called the gut-pelvic axis.

 Jump to section